Stock market today: Asian shares slip after Wall Street ends its best month of '23 with big gains

 A private sector survey released Friday showed Chinese manufacturing activity unexpectedly expanded in November, marking the fastest growth in three months.
 That report by Caixin contradicted one released the day before that showed weak factory demand.

-Tokyo’s Nikkei 225 index edged 11 points higher to 33,497.45 after a similar private-sector survey showed Japan’s manufacturing contracting in November at the fastest pace in nine months.
+Tokyo’s Nikkei 225 index edged 17 points lower to 33,431.51 after a similar private-sector survey showed Japan’s manufacturing contracting in November at the fastest pace in nine months.

 Thursday on Wall Street, the S&P 500 rose 0.4% to 4,567.80.
 The Dow jumped 1.5% to 35,950.89, with an assist from cloud-based software company Salesforce, which jumped 9.4% after it reported better-than-expected results and raised its outlook.
 Cloud-computing company Snowflake rose 7% after also giving Wall Street an encouraging financial forecast.